Al-Khalsi/Kanbananas/README.md

 - `backend/` - Go backend with Gin, GORM, and PostgreSQL
 - `frontend/` - Next.js frontend with React and Tailwind CSS
+- `Makefile` - Build and run scripts for both frontend and backend
+- `test_api.sh` - Script to test backend API endpoints

 ## Features